yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

   Read my post about D24/XO
 </a>

-- Very sharp thorns; if your hands slip you will probably bleed
+- D24 has very sharp thorns; if your hands slip you will probably bleed
 - A good D24 tastes like vanilla; a good Johor XO tastes like sweet alcohol with egg-yolk texture

 <u>D78 Sweetie</u>